 Take for instance The Ambassadors by Holbein which is a portrait of the two ambassadors to England in exquisite detail.
 The addition of the still life elements brings complex and layered meanings to the masterpiece.
 While the objects related to astronomy depict the heavens and the measurement of time on top of the table, the bottom shelf with a lute, hymn notes, and a terrestrial globe focuses on representing time on earth.

 There are many hidden elements but I would like to point out the object on the floor which was likened to a piece of driftwood by some.
 A more careful look will show it as a seriously deformed painting of a skull, a memento mori.
 I took and distorted the painting as if being viewed from an extreme angle.
 This makes the skull easily visible reminding all the transient nature of life.
 See the first image, then the second which has the image corrected for the skull, but I left it on top of the original to give an idea about the nature of the distortion.
 It is uncanny how Holbein pulled this off!

 Still Life Photography

-Today, photographers practice still life in many forms from product photography to table-top photography, from flower arrangements to found-objects or found still lifes.
+Today, photographers practice still life photography in many forms from product photography to table-top photography, from flower arrangements to found objects or found still lifes.
 Many great photographers left behind a rich collection of still lifes some of which I chose to present below.
 I believe that understanding the symbolic meaning of objects and using them as part of your vocabulary may enrich your photographic “writing.”
 Additionally, acquiring such vocabulary will help all to better read and understand photographs beyond an iconic level of language: “What is it?”

-Here is a collection of still life paintings and photographs.
+Here is a collection of still life photography and paintings.